Keyboard shortcuts

 Watchdog alarm

-The REST API is protected with a Watchdog alarm2 timer.
-If the dialler does not receive a message within the set time, an alarm occurs to the selected call list.
+The REST API is protected with a Watchdog timer2.
+If the dialler does not receive a message within the set time, it sends an alarm to the selected call list.

 Alarm Unknown location